Reddening and Extinction

 sky is blue and sunsets are orange-red

 All wavelengths of light are scattered or absorbed by some amount.
 This effect is called extinction.
 Some wavelength bands suffer more extinction than others.
-Some of the infrared band can be observed from mountains above 2750 meters elevation, because the telescopes are above most of the water vapor in the air that absorbs much of the infrared energy from space.
+Some parts of the infrared band can be observed from mountains above 2750 meters elevation, because the telescopes are above most of the water vapor in the air that absorbs much of the infrared energy from space.
 Carbon dioxide also absorbs a lesser amount of the infrared energy.
 Gamma-rays and X-rays are absorbed by oxygen and nitrogen molecules very high above the surface, so none of this very short wavelength radiation makes it to within 100 kilometers of the surface.
 The ultraviolet light is absorbed by the oxygen and ozone molecules at altitudes of about 60 kilometers.
 The longest wavelengths of the radio band are blocked by electrons at altitudes around 200 kilometers.

 The atmosphere also scatters light coming from the ground to wash out a lot of the fainter stars and planets in what is called light pollution.
 As more people move to the cities and the cities get larger, an increasing percentage of people are missing out on the beauty of a star-filled night sky.
 The increasing light pollution is also threatening the amount and quality of research that can be done at many of the major astronomical observatories.
 The image below shows how much of the world is now cut off from the night sky.
-Select the image to bring up a larger version from NASA's Visible Earth website.
+Select the image to bring up a larger version from NASA's Earth Observatory website.
 Visit the International Dark-Sky Association website for more about light pollution and ways to bring back the night sky.

 city lights as seen from space

 The Hubble Space Telescope (HST) is able to observe in the ultraviolet, something that ground-based research telescopes cannot do.
 This is one advantage that HST will always have over ground-based telescopes, even those with adaptive optics.
 Even though HST has a smaller objective than many ground-based telescopes, its ability to observe in shorter wavelengths will keep its resolving power very competitive with the largest ground-based telescopes with the best adaptive optics.
+The Hubble Space Telescope can also observe in a broader swath of the near-infrared (up to 2.5 microns with the former NICMOS and now up to 1.7 microns with the current WFC3) than can be done from the ground.
+Furthermore, HST has no sky glow background (the sky background random noise contamination is less in space) so it is able to easily detect very faint objects against a truly black background---HST can see fainter things than can the ground-based telescopes.
+Another ultraviolet space telescope was the Galaxy Evolution Explorer (GALEX).

 Chandra X-ray satellite telescope